CPAN: Components

 CPAN Testers are a group of volunteers, who will download and test distributions as they are uploaded to CPAN.
-This enables the authors to have their modules tested on many platforms and environments that they would otherwise not have access to, thus helping to promote portability, as well as a degree of quality.
-Smoke testers send reports, which are then collated and used for a variety of presentation websites, including the main reports site, statistics and dependencies.
+This enables the authors to have their modules tested on many platforms and environments to which they otherwise lack access, thus improving portability, and quality.
+Smoke testers send reports, which are then collated and used for a variety of presentation websites, including the main reports site, statistics, and dependencies.

 Authors can upload new distributions to the CPAN through the Perl Authors Upload Server (PAUSE).
 To do so, they must request a PAUSE account.

 Once registered, they may use a web interface at pause.perl.org, or an FTP interface to upload files to their directory and delete them.
 Modules in the upload will only be indexed as canonical if the module name has not been used before (granting first-come permission to the uploader), or if the uploader has permission for that name, and if the module is a higher version than any existing entry.
 This can be specified through PAUSE's web interface.